danieltarbiat/tftflask/README.md

 # TeamFlaskTactics

-## This is an API for the game Teamfight Tactics.
+## This is an API for the game Teamfight Tactics

 This project was built with the help of Riots API keys.
 * Fetches the latest 20 matches data from the Riot API key when receiving a post request with the desired summoner name and region.